MithrilJS/mithril.js/docs/trust.md

 ### Scripts that do not run

-Even though there are many obscure ways to make an HTML string run Javascript, `<script>` tags are one thing that does not run when it appears in an HTML string.
+Even though there are many obscure ways to make an HTML string run JavaScript, `<script>` tags are one thing that does not run when it appears in an HTML string.

 For historical reasons, browsers ignore `<script>` tags that are inserted into the DOM via innerHTML.
 They do this because once the element is ready (and thus, has an accessible innerHTML property), the rendering engines cannot backtrack to the parsing-stage if the script calls something like document.write("</body>").